 - Blanch the green beans by boiling them 3-5 minutes, until still crisp-tender.
 Drain and plunge into a large bowl of ice water.
 When cooled, drain and pat dry with paper towels.

 - Meanwhile, in a heavy-bottomed pot, melt the butter over medium heat.
 Add the mushrooms, salt, and pepper.
 Cook, stirring frequently, until the mushrooms have given up their liquid.
 Continue cooking until liquid is evaporated.
 Add the garlic and thyme; cook for ~1 minute more.
 Sprinkle flour over the mixture; stir to combine.
-Slowly stir in the rehydrating liquid (a tablespoon at a time), allowing each addition to absorb completely before adding more.
+Slowly stir in the rehydrating liquid (about ½ cup at a time), allowing each addition to absorb completely before adding more.
 (This will prevent lumps, so be patient!)
 Stir in the cream and wine; bring to a boil.
 Simmer, stirring occasionally, until the sauce is thickened (~15 minutes).
 Add the marsala (if using); stir.
 Simmer for 2 additional minutes.

 - While the sauce simmers, toss the green beans with the cornstarch.
 Add to a 9x13 baking dish.